 The Create New Transfer page follows from the Order Overview tab when the user selects the Create New Transfer button.
 Transfers can only occur between two branches and cannot be created between ATMs, ATMs and Branches, Branches and Depots, or other non-branch-to-branch combinations.

-Users can only set Transfer from a pre-set group of other branches which are called “Funding Partners.”
+Users can only set Transfer from a pre-set group of other branches which are called “Funding Partners”.
 Funding Partners are established on the Cashpoint>Advanced>Linkage page On the initial New Transfer screen users is required to select the Funding Partner from which the cash is to be transferred.

 Users are also required to select an Override Reason, Due Date, Denomination split, and any other Order Custom Field in use for Transfers.
 Transfers can only be set for “Transfer In” and must be placed by the branch receiving the cash.
 Branches cannot set outbound Transfers, and the branches sending cash out cannot set a Transfer.